charmed-osm/5g-core/dockerfiles/README.md

 Consists of 12 components dockerfiles, 1 base dockerfile and a base Makefile.

-Base Dockerfile and Makefile:
+### Base Dockerfile and Makefile

 Used to build the free5gc base image.
 This image would be used as base image to build all the free5gc components.

-Component Dockerfiles:
+### Component Dockerfiles

 * amf
 * ausf